Difegue/action-perlcritic/README.md

 This Action allows you to run [Perl Critic](https://metacpan.org/pod/Perl::Critic) on your codebase directly from GitHub.
 If wanted, it can also post violations as comments on commits/PRs.

+This Action can only run Critic at level 5 (gentle) for now.

 ## Secrets

 * `GITHUB_TOKEN` - **Optional**.
 If added, this action will post Perl Critic violations as a comment on your commit/PR.